Jump to:

 Lili.Q/Shutterstock

-It may not surprise you that summer is the least busy time to visit Phoenix.
-A lot of people don’t want to deal with the extreme heat.
+The least busy time to visit Phoenix is in the summer, from June until August, as most people don’t want to deal with the extreme heat.

 If you are, you can enjoy the dry conditions and explore without worrying about crowds.
 Your flight may have some openings, so you don’t have to crowd into your seat.
 You may find it easier to rent a vehicle and book your ideal hotel.